math2001/piano/README.md

 ### Use a polynomial approximation instead of `math.Sin`

 (Measure the performance gain before doing that)
-Then, I could vary the precision and optimise it for the length of our wave
+Then, I could vary the precision and optimise it for the period of the wave